-After the operation, we will take your child to the recovery room, also called the Post Anesthetic Care Unit (PACU).
+After the operation, we will take your child to the recovery room, also called the Post Anaesthetic Care Unit (PACU).
 This is where your child will wake up.
-Your child will stay in PACU for about 1 hour.
+Your child will stay in PACU for about one hour.
 We will then move your child to a room on the nursing unit.

 Your child will be closely monitored on the nursing unit

 - Your child will be encouraged to take fluids by mouth.
-Your child will start with sips of clear fluids (liquids you can see through, such as water or apple juice), ice chips, or freezies.
-Once your child can take sips, he can then drink liquids from a cup.
+Your child will start with sips of clear fluids (liquids you can see through, such as water or apple juice), ice chips or freezies.
+Once your child can take sips, they can then drink liquids from a cup.

 - Your child's temperature will be taken often.

-- Your child will still have an intravenous (IV) tube in his arm.
+- Your child will still have an intravenous (IV) tube in their arm.
 When it is no longer needed for fluids or medicine, it will be taken out.